flannon/vagrant-templates/README.md

 #### Usage

-Clone vagrant-templates, change the value of HOST_NAME in the Vagrantfile to the name of the system you want to boot, update the submodule references and then `vagrant up`.
+Clone vagrant-templates, change the value of HOST_NAME in the Vagrantfile to the name of the system you want to boot, run r10k and then `vagrant up`.

 i.e. To build the nginx template you can do the following,